rapastranac/gempba/README.md

 # Generic Massive Parallelisation of Branching Algorithms

  This tool will help you parallelise almost any branching algorithm that seemed initially impossible or super complex to do.
-Please refer to ``` paper reference ```, for performance report.
+Please refer to ``` paper reference ```, for a performance report.

  **GemPBA** will allow you to perform parallelism using a multithreading or multiprocessing environment.
-It also contains a robust ***Dynamic Load Balancing*** (DLB) that decreases significantly the CPU idle time, which also increases performance due to the reduction of parallel calls in branching algorithms.
+It also contains a robust ***Dynamic Load Balancing*** (DLB) that significantly decreases the CPU idle time, which also increases performance due to the reduction of parallel calls in branching algorithms.

-**GemPBA** has three main modules that helps you undertands easily its applications.
+**GemPBA** has three main modules that help you easily understand its applications.

  - *BranchHandler:*

     This module is in charge of handling tasks among the processors, whether multithreading or multiprocessing is being used.
-It manages a thread pool, for which the user can allocate the number of threads he needs, yet it is recommended to create a allocate them accordingly to the number of physical cores in your machine.
+It manages a thread pool, for which the user can allocate the number of threads he needs, yet it is recommended to allocate them according to the number of physical cores in your machine.

     It essentially finds the first available processor in the thread pool, or in a remote participating machine.

  - *ResultHolder:*

-    In order to keep trak of the arguments such that they can be properly managed by the library.
-The function signature must be slightly modified to include two additional parameter, one as the first, and other as the last one.
+    In order to keep track of the arguments such that they can be properly managed by the library.
+The function signature must be slightly modified to include two additional parameters, one as the first, and other as the last one.
 This modification will be explained later.

-    ResultHolder

  - *DLB_Handler:*

-    Since recursive functions create a stack, the *DLB* instance has access to all the generated tasks at each level of it.
-Thus, when creating an instance of the Result
+    Since recursive functions create a stack, the *DLB* instance has access to all the generated tasks at each level of it by the means of the *ResultHolder* instances.
+Thus, when creating an instance of the *ResultHolder*, the *Dynamic Load Balancer* must be passed in the constructor.

 ## Multithreading

 This is the easiest environment to setup, which is in turn the fastest to implement.
-In general the user must modify only the main functions to be parrallised.
-If the algorithm uses more than a single function recursion, this can also be parallelized.
+In general the user must modify only the main functions to be parallelised.
+If the algorithm uses more than a single function recursion, this can also be parallelised.

 Consider the following function with three branches per recursion.
 Essentially, when finding a solution, every algorithm can be reduced to a minimisation or maximisation problem.
 For the sake of the following example, let's assume that it is a minimisation problem.